yshanyes/Pytorch-ECG-Classifier-Cinc2020-Official/README.md

-# Example classifier code for Python for the PhysioNet/CinC Challenge 2020
+# ECG classifier code for Python for the PhysioNet/CinC Challenge 2020
+This is a PyTorch implementation of "Multi-label Classification of Electrocardiogram with Modified Residual Networks" paper.

 ## Contents